lytex/orgzly-integrations/README.md

 Some of them work quite OK, but some of them are more flimsy.
 Tested on Linux only.

-* I run some scripts each day at night on a Raspberry Pi (`create_journal.py`, `link_translation.py`) and each 30 minutes (`make_index.py`)
+* I run some scripts each day at night on a Raspberry Pi (`create_journal.py`, `link_translation.py`) and each 30 minutes (`make_index.py`).
+I have been using it for some months and I haven't found any surprise
 * `git-sync.sh` is meant to be the core of synchronization across all devices, which is itself launched as a service by `wrapper.sh`.
-Works
+Works OK, but the notifications are not reliable
-* `clock-goto.sh` is used to create a persistent nofitication which jumps to the currently clocked task on Android
+* `clock-goto.sh` is used to create a persistent nofitication which jumps to the currently clocked task on Android.
+It doesn't work very well and probably will not be necessary in the future

 ## Environment variables
 * These are defined at a `.env` in this repo (which is convenintly gitignored).
 Copy `.env.example` to `.env` to get started